rnpnr/oblique_mc/README.md

 Configuration is changed by copying `config.def.h` to `config.h` and editing it.
 This configuration is then baked into the compiled binary.
-This helps the compiler optimize for the binary for a faster runtime and keeps the types of configuration variables clear.
+This helps the compiler optimize the binary for a faster runtime and keeps the types of configuration variables clear.

 ## Building